-The release of information disclosing the details of these meetings could furnish individuals with the opportunity to fully understand the police capacity and therefore be more effective in carrying out criminal activities.
-Therefore the safety of the public could be compromised and inappropriate release could cause damage to the service and the community.
+The release of information disclosing the numbers or capabilities of West Midlands Police within specialist teams would furnish individuals with the opportunity to fully understand the police capacity and therefore be more effective in carrying out criminal activities.
+Therefore, the safety of the public could be compromised and inappropriate release could cause damage to the service and the community.